-Based on the Group's experience, it has been observed that salary increases are based on annual inflation, thus a nominal rate of 4.75% was used for 2022 (4.50% in 2021).
+Based on the Group's experience, it has been observed that salary increases are based on annual inflation, thus a nominal rate of 4.75% was used for 2023 and 2022.

 Expected return on plan assets

 The expected return rate on plan assets is consistent with the discount rate reported by the actuary and it was determined in accordance with IAS 19.